tuliotoffolo/stgp/README.md

 Validator:
 ``java -jar stgp-validator.jar <problem_file> <solution_file>``

+### Instance and solution files

+Instance and solution files are available at http://benchmark.gent.cs.kuleuven.be/stgp/

 ### Requirements

 Java 1.8 and Gson 2.5 are required.
 Additionaly, libraries for *Cplex* and *Gurobi* must be included within the 'lib' folder.